The gold-silver ratio (“GSR”) measures the number of ounces of silver that you can buy with one ounce of gold.

 Historical Overview of the Gold-Silver Ratio

-The chart below (source: TradingView) shows the gold-silver ratio from 1700 to the present:
+The chart below from TradingView shows the gold-silver ratio from 1700 to the present day:

 Factors That Influence the Gold-Silver Ratio

 Between 1920 and the present, the GSR became highly volatile relative to the centuries preceding 1920, with the GSR fluctuating between 25 and 100.
-In my opinion, the primary cause of this volatility was the gradual drift of the world to an unbacked, fiat monetary system.
-While the global monetary system was still attached to a fixed price of gold until 1971, the world began to drift away from a strict gold standard beginning in 1913, when the Federal Reserve was established.
+In my opinion, the primary cause of this volatility was the gradual drift of the world to an unbacked, fiat currency system.
+The U.S. Government formed the Federal Reserve in 1913 and it was at this point that the world began to move away slowly from a strict gold standard.
+A fixed price of gold continued to back the global monetary system until 1971, after which time, the world transitioned to fiat currency.

-Another factor that directly influences the price of silver is economic supply and demand.
-As such, the GSR also fluctuates in cycles that correlate with economic cycles.
-With 70% of silver production used for industrial purposes, the demand for a large percentage of silver produced annually ebbs and flows with the economic cycle.
-This in turn translates into cyclical price fluctuations for silver as well as the GSR.
+The GSR fluctuates in cycles that correlate with economic cycles.
+Since Industrial uses account for 70% of the use of mined silver, the demand for silver often ebbs and flows with the economic cycle.
+This, in turn, translates into cyclical price fluctuations for silver as well as the GSR.

-The chart below shows the GSR on a weekly basis since 2000.
+The chart below shows the GSR weekly since 2000.
 This was the year when the 20-year precious metals bear market began to bottom and launch into the ongoing secular bull market:

 How to Trade the Gold-Silver Ratio

-For long-term investors focused on physical ownership rather than riskier, shorter-term trading strategies, the GSR can be an indicator of when to buy more silver or gold.
-Given the historical pattern of the GSR since 2006, when it is above the upper black line, silver is relatively cheap compared to gold, which suggests a buying opportunity for silver.
+Let’s observe the historical pattern of the GSR since 2006.
+When GSR is above the upper black line, silver is relatively cheap compared to gold, which suggests a buying opportunity for silver.
 The reverse is true when the GSR is at or below the lower black line boundary.
-In between the two lines is a matter of preference, but the relative premiums for minted gold and silver products might influence the decisions.

 Dave Kranzler is a hedge fund manager, precious metals analyst and author.
 After years of trading expertise build-up on Wall Street, Dave now co-manages a Denver-based, precious metals and mining stock investment fund.